World Journalist Fellowship

 - currently be an independent journalist or a journalist working for an independent news organization (corporate or institutional communications does not qualify).

-- have a minimum of four years’ experience at a print or electronic journalism publication by the start of the first day of the program.
-A combination of freelance journalism assignments equal to at least four years of full-time work will be considered.
-Internships and work for student publications do not count toward the four-year requirement.
+- have a minimum of two years’ experience at a print or electronic journalism publication by the start of the first day of the program.
+A combination of freelance journalism assignments equal to at least two years of full-time work will be considered.
+Internships and work for student publications do not count toward the two-year requirement.
 Public Relations and corporate communications experience do not qualify.

 - possess a four-year undergraduate degree or a three-year undergraduate degree plus one year of graduate work.